Optimal H\"older Continuity and Hitting Probabilities for SPDEs with Rough Fractional Noises

-which coincides with the space of distribusion $S\in \mathcal S'(\R)$, whose Fourier transform $\F S$ is a locally integrable function which satisfies $\int_{\R} |\F S(\xi)|^2 \mu(d\xi)<\infty$.
-There is a Hilbert space $\HH^B$ naturally associated with the fBm $B$.
-Indeed, let $\HH^B$ be the completion of $\C_0^\infty(\R)$, the space of infinitely differentiable functions with compact support, with respect to the inner product defined by \eqref{rkhs-b}.
-Therefore, $\HH^B$ is the reproducing kernel Hilbert space (RKHS) of the fBm $B$.
+There is a Hilbert space naturally associated with the FBM $B$.
+Indeed, let $\HH$ be the completion of $\C_0^\infty(\R)$ with respect to the inner product defined by \eqref{rkhs-b}.
+Therefore, $\HH$ is the reproducing kernel Hilbert space (RKHS) of the FBM $B$.